Pork Chops with Sweet and Spicy Peppers, Sage and Honey

 • 6 large sage leaves coarsely chopped

-• Roasted polenta medallions for serving
+• Roasted polenta medallions or grilled bread for serving, optional

 Instructions

-• Add the peppers and onion to the skillet and cook, tossing often, until softened, about 8 to 10 minutes.
-Season with salt and pepper.
+• Reduce the heat to medium.
+Add the peppers and onion to the skillet, season with salt and pepper and cook, tossing often, until softened, 8 to 10 minutes.
 Add the wine, honey and sage, stir again and cook until the wine has reduced by half.
-Add the seared chops back to the pan, cover with a lid and cook until they reach 145º F, about 5 minutes.
-Turn off heat.
+Add the seared chops back to the pan along with any juices that have collected on the plate, cover and cook until the chops are done (an instant-read thermometer stuck into the thickest part should read 145ºF, about 5 minutes).
+Remove from the heat.
+Taste and season with additional salt and pepper, if needed.

 Share on Pinterest!Pin at @Butcher_Box!